zpfled/weekly-website/Readme.md

 in Chicago.
 Desiring to make good use of these 24 weeks and have some momentum when I get to Chicago, I am taking it upon myself to start building something, right now.

 I've spent a lot of time working with online code tutorials and exercises.
 As a result, I'm getting good at completing tutorials and isolated challenges in Ruby, but I'm not really very much closer to being a web developer.
-Tutorials are great for starters, but it's time I adopt the JFDI method and just fucking do it.
+Tutorials are great for starters, but it's time I adopt the JFDI method.

 /----/